-A multi-billion-dollar “small batch” brand, Tito’s is now the best-selling vodka in the country.
-Its founder was just added to Forbes’ 400 richest people list (at No. 324, not too shabby).
-We’re mostly busy trying to get adopted by Tito, but meanwhile, here are some interesting facts about Tito’s you should know.
+A multi-billion-dollar “small batch” brand, Tito’s has grown to become the best-selling vodka and distilled spirit in the country.
+Its founder, Bert Beveridge II, currently resides at No. 622 on Forbes’ richest people list with a net worth of $4.6 billion, though Bloomberg estimates his fortune at $9.68 billion.
+We’re mostly busy trying to get adopted by Mr. Beveridge, but meanwhile, here are some interesting facts about Tito’s you should know.

 There is actually a Tito, and his last name will blow your mind.

-The smiling, “I-kinda-wish-he-was-my-uncle” guy behind Tito’s is named Bert “Bertito” Beveridge.
+The smiling, “I-kinda-wish-he-was-my-uncle” guy behind Tito’s is named Bert “Bertito” Beveridge II.
 Yep.
 His last name is Beveridge.
 Ironically — right, Alanis? — his surname isn’t what led him into the drinks business.
-(Historically the name “Beveridge” was used to describe “a man who made a practice of getting free drinks by entering into bargains which he did not keep.”
-AKA the smartest guy in the room.)
+(Historically the name “Beveridge” was used to describe “a man who made a practice of getting free drinks by entering into bargains which he did not keep.”)

 There were horses and rocks before there was Tito’s.

-Tito Beveridge had a variety of pursuits that came before the booze biz.
+Beveridge had a variety of pursuits that came before the booze business.
 He grew up in San Antonio, played polo, and wanted to train horses professionally.
 He studied geology and geophysics in college, tried his hand at oil drilling, and dabbled in the mortgage business — all the while distilling vodka for his friends as a hobby.
-And you thought knitting was going to be lucrative.

 Love Tito’s?
 Thank Dr. Pepper.